balmohas/Tag-based-instance-route/README.md

 3. Create a lambda function from scratch and copy the code from "tag_based_instance_routing.py". **NOTE** Please add appropriate region and the AWS account number for the policy.
 4. Ensure you have add Environment Variables as mentioned in the Prerequisite.
 5. Create an Lambda Execution Role using the policy *lambda_execution_role.json* and add it to the function.
+6. Create an Event bridge using custom rule and set the target as the lambda function from the step#3 - {
+  "source": ["aws.health"],
+  "detail-type": ["AWS Health Event"],
+  "detail": {
+    "service": ["EC2"],
+    "eventTypeCategory": ["scheduledChange"]
+  }
+}

 **How Lambda function works**